 Sarah Van Beurden

-Associate Professor of African and African American Studies
+Associate Professor of History and African and African American Studies

 486G University Hall

 230 N. Oval Mall

 Columbus, OH 43210